jliljebl/flowblade/flowblade-trunk/docs/KNOWN_ISSUES.md

 #### 6. Title causes distortion in mixed aspect ratio project

-Issue is described in Issue #258.
+Problem is described in Issue #258.

 **Status:** Some fix may be attempted later.